top of page

 Supporting Teens to Transition Beyond School: Futures Planning With the NDIS

-Leaving school is a big deal — exciting, overwhelming, and full of unknowns.
-For young people with disability, that transition often comes with extra challenges, especially when it comes to navigating adult life, accessing the right supports, and planning for the future.
-That’s where futures planning comes in.
-At Loving Life Support Services, we believe every young person deserves a clear path beyond school — one that’s shaped by their strengths, goals, and support network.
+Good post, helpful topic.
+Clean up formatting, add links including to the SLES page, and sharpen the ending.
+Supporting teens to transition beyond school Leaving school is a big deal.
+Exciting, overwhelming, and full of unknowns.
+For young people with disability, that transition often comes with extra challenges, particularly when it comes to navigating adult life, accessing the right supports, and building a picture of what comes next.
+That is where futures planning comes in

 Independent Living With the NDIS: What Does It Really Mean?